 Elizabeth II became the Queen of England in 1952, and if anyone's taking bets on if and when she might give up the throne to Prince Charles (or Prince William, if Prince Charles were unavailable to serve), we're all in with: No, and never.
 Here's why.

-Last year, The Daily Mail floated a titillating headline asking, “Is the Queen Preparing to Abdicate?”
-As it turns out, the story was really about rumours the Queen plans to appoint Prince Charles as “Prince Regent” when she turns 95, however, British history makes clear that appointing a regent is not equal to abdicating.
+In 2017, The Daily Mail floated a titillating headline asking, “Is the Queen Preparing to Abdicate?”
+As it turns out, the story was really about rumours the Queen plans to appoint Prince Charles as “Prince Regent,” however, British history makes clear that appointing a regent is not equal to abdicating.
 Further, the Queen isn’t even legally empowered to appoint a regent, which happens only under very specific circumstances as outlined in the Regency Act of 1937.